How to Prune Roses and Spring-Flowering Shrubs

 Prune for Blooms, Beauty, and Health

 Judicious pruning keeps shrubs blooming their best.
 Cutting off spent flowers diverts the plant’s energy from unnecessary seed production to the creation of plentiful flower buds for next year.
 Pruning can also improve the shape and structure of a bush, enhancing its beauty and keeping it healthy by improving air circulation and allowing sunlight to penetrate the center of the clump.
-And because many spring-flowering shrubs produce flowers on new wood, pruning out old branches promotes the growth of young, blossom-bearing ones.
-However, shrubs younger than three years generally do not need pruning.

 Use The Right Gardening Tools